bollu/bollu.github.io/README.md

   This invalidates $u$, leading to an increasing sequence of distances $3 \rightarrow 5 \rightarrow 7 \dots$.
   If we have an uppoer bound on the distance (`DIAMETER`) then we know that this is wrong.

+#### Byazntine algorithm

+A process is _byzantine_ if it deviates from the specification.

+# Consensus:

+- Agreement: All non faulty processes must agree on the same value
+- Validity: A decided value must be the proposed value if the initiator was not byzantine
+- Termination: Every correct process returns a value

+# Interactive consensus:

+Each process outputs its own value $v_k$.
+- All non-faulty processes agree on a vector $(v_1, v_2, \dots, v_n)$
+- If the kth process is non-faulty and its initial value is $v_k$, then the kth value in the vector agreed upon up **all of the non-faulty processes** must have $v_k$ as the $k$th process.

 # Link dump